scribe-public/sample-policies/docs/v2/initiatives/slsa.l1.md

 # Detailed Controls

 ## [prov_exists] Provenance exists

-**Description**: This control verifies that essential provenance metadata is present for each build artifact.
+This control verifies that essential provenance metadata is present for each build artifact.

+## Mitigation
-**Mitigation**: Ensure that provenance metadata is present for critical build artifacts to support supply chain integrity.
+Ensure that provenance metadata is present for critical build artifacts to support supply chain integrity.

 ### Rules